giordi91/giordi91.github.io/content/post/2018-31-07-parallel-transport.md

 transport to generate a stable frame along hairs for real-time simulation keep an eye out for that!!

-Here the {{<target-blank "https://github.com/giordi91/Unity-Tutorials/tree/master/04_parallel_transport" "link">}} to the Unity project.
+Here the {{<target-blank "link" "https://github.com/giordi91/Unity-Tutorials/tree/master/04_parallel_transport" >}} to the Unity project.

 If you find it useful don't forget to share on social media!